Bayer Carbon Program

 Bayer will pay participating growers the payments due under the Bayer Carbon Program and Nitrogen Management Program no more than 30 days after the date of final verification that the selected practices have been performed.
 Payment for the performance of historical practices, if applicable, is also subject to confirmation that that carbon assets have been generated.
 See the Bayer Carbon-Smart Practices Master Agreement and attached program terms for further details.1

-During the Bayer Carbon Program term, we will periodically evaluate the current market price for a carbon assets.
+During the Bayer Carbon Program term, we will periodically evaluate the current market price for carbon assets.
 If we determine, in our sole discretion, that there has been a substantial increase in the current market price for a carbon asset, we will share part of the increased value with you by increasing the payment rate for applicable practices if the field meets the relevant eligibility criteria.

 If the selected practices are not performed in a given calendar year, you must promptly notify Bayer.
 Bayer will not pay you the practices payment for calendar years in which the practices were not performed and Bayer may remove the field(s) from the Bayer Carbon Program, exercise its termination rights, or grant an exception.
 If you selected the cover crop practice for a field and Bayer determines that you were prevented from planting and growing the cover crop because of factors outside of your control (for example, you planted the cover crop, but it failed due to a weather event), you may still be eligible for payment, but submission of additional documentation may be required.
 See the Bayer Carbon-Smart Practices Master Agreement and attached program terms for further details.

-If the Nitrogen Management Practice is not performed and/or you do not plant corn on a field in a given calendar year, Bayer will not pay you the practice payment for such calendar year.
+If the Nitrogen Management Practice is not performed in a given calendar year in which you planted corn on the enrolled field, you must promptly notify Bayer.
+Bayer will not pay you the practices payment for that calendar year and Bayer may remove the field(s) from the Nitrogen Management Program, exercise its termination rights, or grant an exception.
 See the Bayer Carbon-Smart Practices Master Agreement and attached program terms for further details.

-We do require you to have a Climate FieldView™ account in order enroll in ForGround, the Bayer Carbon Program, and the Nitrogen Management Program.
+We do require you to have a Climate FieldView™ account in order to enroll in ForGround, the Bayer Carbon Program, and the Nitrogen Management Program.

 Didn’t find what you needed?